 The stakes are high.
 Everything you’ve worked for can go to the feds.
 Your home could soon become another piece of property for Uncle Sam to auction to the highest bidder.
 All due to back tax debt that went unpaid to the IRS.

 A tax lien against your house is one tool the IRS uses to collect back tax debt.
-They’re not always used, but are saved for the special cases where the IRS doesn’t think you’ll be able to pay all the back tax debt within the 10-year statute of limitations.
+They’re not always used.
+Instead, the IRS saves them for the special cases where they don’t think you’ll be able to pay it all.
+Well, within the 10-year statute of limitations.

 If your back tax debt is small potatoes, an IRS tax lien on your home isn’t likely.
 If the back tax debt creeps above $5,000, however, the lien is more likely, making it difficult to sell your home, obtain refinancing, and negatively impacting your credit score.

-Sometimes, taxpayers can read the tealeaves and have a good idea if an IRS tax lien on their home is approaching.
+Sometimes, taxpayers can read the tealeaves.
+They have a good idea if an IRS tax lien on their home is approaching.
 That’s typically the case with substantial back tax debt.
 If you’re anticipating an IRS tax lien on your home, selling it before the lien is implemented is the best course of action.

 But if you can’t sell it in time, paying the back tax debt is the next best option.